Jolly Blackburn: Hackmaster

 As early as 1995, Blackburn toyed with the idea of creating a one-off joke role-playing game called Hackmaster, based on the fictional role-playing game being played in Knights of the Dinner Table.
-However, Jim Kenzer urged him to wait, believing that it could become a serious product.
-In 2000, using Wizards of the Coasts Open Game License, Blackburn and Kenzer created Hackmaster, based on the rules for D&D.
+However, Dave Kenzer urged him to wait, believing that it could become a serious product.
+In 2000, using a license for the AD&D rules, Blackburn and Kenzer created Hackmaster, based on the rules for D&D.

 Several years later, Blackburn made the decision to break away from the D&D game system and create an independent role-playing system for Hackmaster.
 This enabled him to include many items and ideas from the Knights of the Dinner Table comics.

 Reception

 Writing for Black Gate, John O'Neill noted that the artwork is not what draws readers to Knights of the Dinner Table, commenting, "Jolly has never claimed to be an artist, and in truth the art isn't where this strip shines anyway.
 Jolly's true gifts are as a writer, and the writing in KoDT is top notch."